The Role of Social Media in Book Marketing

 - Be generous and share your favorite authors/books with your followers.

-- Plan ahead with an editorial calendar for your blog and social media so that you are not missing important events like awareness months that could relate to your book
+- Plan with an editorial calendar for your blog and social media so that you are not missing essential events like awareness months that could relate to your book

 Social media outreach, communication, and engagement should be consistent.
-If blogging, blog regularly—experts say three times a week to start and then transition to one post a week, ideally at the same day/time, answer every question or inquiry, and stay involved consistently with those with whom you’ve established a relationship.
+If blogging, blog regularly—experts say three times a week to start and then transition to one post a week, ideally at the same day/time, answer every question or inquiry, and stay involved consistently with those you’ve established a relationship with.
 Your following will grow exponentially with each interaction.

-If you are working with a book publicist, or are handling traditional media outreach on your own, social media platforms are an excellent way to share links to your interviews, articles, book reviews, expert commentaries, op-ed pieces, feature stories, or blog posts.
-It is also a time to thank your media contacts and outlets by including their names/organizations in your post or tweet.
+If you are working with a book publicist or are handling traditional media outreach on your own, social media platforms are an excellent way to share links to coverage.
+It includes interviews, articles, book reviews, expert commentaries, op-ed pieces, feature stories, or blog posts.
+Posts are also a place to thank your media contacts and outlets.

 Social media can be a rewarding and valuable activity for authors.
-Brainstorming an editorial calendar plan of meaningful and fun ideas related to your book and expertise, and being authentic and consistent will set you apart in this crowded space of helping to grow the discoverability of your work.
+Brainstorming an editorial calendar plan with meaningful and fun ideas related to your book and expertise is always wise.
+When you’re authentic and consistent in your posts, you’ll increase the discoverability of your work.

 Smith Publicity offers different levels of social media services—from training authors to handle social media on their own to executing social media strategies.
 Contact info@SmithPublicity.com for more information.